BYU-ITC-344/byu-itc-344.github.io/lab-4/index.md

 ## Requirements

 [ ] 15 Points - Get into the Windows VM and reset the password for an account other than the flag account
-[ ] 15 Points - Get into the Linux VM and reset the password for an account other than the flag account
+[ ] 15 Points - Get into the Linux VM and reset the password for an account other than the bob account
 [ ] 15 Points - Get into the Mac and reset the password for an account other than the flag account
 [ ] 15 Points - Crack the Linux password
 [ ] 15 Points - Crack the Windows password